ecampi/Interactive-Lab-Hub/Lab 5/README.md

 **3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?

-**\*\*\*Include links to your code here, and put the code for these in your repo--they will come in handy later.\*\*\***
+**\*\*\*Include links to your code here, and put the code for these in your repo--they will come in handy later.\*\*\*** My code is in project.py in this directory

 ### Part B